Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 It uses the common, modern laser-cut screen which only shows depth-of-field and defocus for lenses not faster than f/2.5.
 If your lens is faster than f/2.5, the finder does not show you the shallower depth-of-field or any extra brightness as the lens is faster to shot at larger apertures.
 This has been common since the 1980s; screens like this make most lenses much brighter.

 It marks cropped image areas only with lines, not by making the unincluded areas darker and fuzzier as does the D3.
-If you want the unused areas to be fuzzy and dark, disable CFN a5.
+If you want the unused areas to be fuzzy and dark, disable CSM a5.
 (Unlike the pro cameras with their better finders that use individual LEDs for each AF area, the D800 uses only one LED to light all the AF zones at once, so it's better to light frame lines rather than the big dark areas.)

 The AF Areas are shown as small black rectangles.
 These rectangles are often highlighted in red as they are selected.